ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Experiments

 \subsubsection{Configuration Results}

 Table \ref{tab:prompt_engineering} presents the results of various prompt configurations.
-For these prompts we use a batch of 300 presented unlabeled instances.
+For these, we use a batch of 300 presented unlabeled instances.
 Prompt configurations A and B differ in whether the advice on how to select the instances is already included in the prompt.
 We observed that GPT-4 tends to reiterate the advice even when it is provided in the prompt.
 Furthermore, the results suggest that it is preferable not to include the advice in the prompt, likely due to the increased context size when the advice is repeated in both the prompt and the response.

 We also test the three CoT variants: A1 and B1, where there is no CoT; A2 and B2, which use the standard CoT approach ("think step by step"); and A3 and B3, which instruct to include explanations for each instance.
-Interestingly, the common "think step by step" instruction yielded the best results.
+The common "think step by step" instruction yielded the best results.
 This might be because this approach allows GPT more reasoning in structured steps, while not increasing the context size too much.
-The explanations for each instance, on the other hand, are probably not helpful due to the increased context length, as explanations for each instance significantly lengthen the responses.

 Finally, we experimented with including labeling guidelines in the prompt.
-Although labeling guidelines are often created before the labeling process, they are rarely included in the dataset for common tasks.
+As anticipated, this prompt configuration produced the best results, likely because it enabled the model to better differentiate between instances.
+Although labeling guidelines are often created prior to the labeling process, they are rarely included in the dataset for common tasks.
 While the guidelines are available for the CTI task, its inclusion in the prompt should be seen as an exploration of what can be achieved rather than the default case for ActiveLLM.
-As anticipated, this prompt configuration produced the best results, as the model might now be better able to differentiate between instances.
-In future evaluations, we will utilize ActiveGPT4 with prompt B2, i.e., without guidelines or additional advice on active learning, only employing the simple "think step by step" CoT prompting.
+Therefore, in future evaluations, we will utilize ActiveGPT4 with prompt B2, i.e., no guidelines or additional advice on AL, only employing the simple "think step by step" CoT prompting.